Chinese paper cutting: Scissor construction method

 The scissor construction approach involves taping multiple sheets of paper together and then cutting off the designated shapes using sharp scissors.
 Several pieces of paper – up to eight – are fastened together, before the motif is then cut with sharp, pointed scissors.
 Chinese paper-cutting involves cutting intricate, exquisite designs from a single or multiple layers of paper with scissors or artwork knives.
 It is passed down through generations because both procedures demand a great deal of talent and skills.
 This cutting of multiple paper layers at the same time enables a more consistent pattern.

 Knife construction method

 In the artwork knife construction approach, the design is carved out with a sharp knife, commonly following a pattern, but expert artisans can alternatively cut varied shapes freely.
 In the knife method, several layers of paper are placed on a relatively soft foundation, consisting of a mixture of tallow and ashes.
 Following a pattern, the motifs are then cut into the paper with a sharp knife, which is usually held vertically.
 Skilled artisans can cut different designs freehand, without following a pattern.

-AI Construction method

-HarmonyCut is a generative AI tool developed to assist artists in creating intricate paper-cut designs.
-It provides customizable templates, simulates traditional knife techniques digitally, and helps preserve folk art in the digital age.
-The tool bridges traditional craftsmanship and modern technology, empowering both professionals and students.